swisscom/cf-default-app-nodejs/README.md

 # CF Default App Node

-The default Node.js app that will be pushed into the Swisscom Application cloud if no source code is provided.
+The default Node.js app that will be pushed into the Swisscom Application Cloud if no source code is provided.

 Based on [Express](http://expressjs.com/).